 In addition to leveraged stock options, our Compensation Committee, in its discretion, periodically approves grants of nonqualified stock options to our executive officers.
-The nonqualified stock option grants incorporate the following terms:
+The nonqualified stock option grants historically have incorporated the following terms:

-- · the term of the option does not exceed ten years; - the grant price is not less than the market price of our common stock on the date of grant; and - options vest pro rata on the anniversary of the grant date over a four year period (i.e. 25% per year).
+- the term of the option does not exceed ten years; - · the exercise price is not less than the market price of our common stock on the date of grant; and - options vest pro rata on the anniversary of the grant date over a four year period (i.e., 25% per year).